wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-synop-data-to-bufr.md

     - Ensure that your wis2box has been configured and started, including the setting execution tokens for the ``processes/wis2box`` and ``collections/stations``paths.
 Confirm the status by visiting the wis2box API (``http://<your-host-name>/oapi``) and verifying that the API is running.
-    - The tokens can be checked with ``wis2box auth has-access-path --path processes/wis2box <your-token>`` and ``wis2box auth has-access-path --path collections/stations <your-token>`` if configured properly.
+    - The tokens can be checked by logging in to the wis2box management container and entering the
+      command: ``wis2box auth has-access-path --path processes/wis2box <your-token>`` where ``<your-token>`` is the token you have previously entered.
+    - If the tokens are missing they can be generated with the following commands:

+        ```{.copy}
+        wis2box auth add-token --path processes/wis2box <token>
+        wis2box auth add-token --path collections/stations <token>
+        ```
+      where ``<token>`` is the value of the token.
+This can be left blank to automatically generate a random token (recommended).
     - For practical purposes the exercises in this session use data from Romania, import the station ``0-20000-0-15015`` into your station list and associate it with the topic for your "Surface weather observations collection".
 This will be removed at the end of the session.